522 orders · Page 1 of 11

 The Tribunal observed that disallowance under section 14A cannot exceed the exempt income earned.
 It restored the matter to the AO for verification of the assessee's claim of no exempt income.
 Regarding the warranty provision, the Tribunal remanded the issue to the AO to verify if it was made on a scientific basis, to be considered in light of the Supreme Court's decision if found to be on a scientific basis.

-The Tribunal held that the assessee had demonstrated a reasonable cause for non-filing the returns due to a prolonged dispute between old and new committee members, which was only settled by the High Court in 2019.
+The Tribunal held that the assessee had successfully demonstrated a reasonable cause for non-filing of returns due to the protracted dispute between committee members, which was finally settled by the High Court.
 Therefore, the penalty for concealment of income was not justified.

 The Commissioner deleted the addition, noting that while the shares were penny stocks, the Assessee traded them in the regular course of business to make a quick profit and was not part of a rigging nexus.
 The Commissioner also found that the AO erred in treating sale proceeds without considering purchase costs and that the Assessee incurred a net loss.
 The Tribunal upheld the Commissioner's decision.